momoladebrouill/momoladebrouill/README.md

 - 👋 Hi, I’m @momoladebrouill
-- 👀 I’m interested in gaming and simulations
+- 👀 I’m interested in AI and simulations
 - 🌱 I’m currently learning python and C

 <!---